Chepkorio

 Chepkorio is a village in Kenya.
 It is located in Keiyo South Constituency, Elgeyo-Marakwet County.
 It lies on the B54 highway, to the northwest of Kaptagat.
 As of 2019, it was home to 3,206 residents.

-It is the home village of professional long-distance runners Geoffrey Kamworor, and was the home of current men's marathon world record holder Kelvin Kiptum until his death.
+It is the home village of professional long-distance runners Geoffrey Kamworor, and was the home of former men's marathon world record holder Kelvin Kiptum until his death.